zarinlo/sample-springboot-api/README.md

     ```

 - You will see `Jackson Databind` errors, don't worry
-- This will startup an embedded instance of MongoDB, therefore you don't need Options 2 oe 3
+- This will startup an embedded instance of MongoDB, therefore you don't need Options 2 or 3

 ### Option 2 - Setup and Run Local MongoDB